TYPO3-Console/TYPO3-Console/Documentation/CommandReference/CacheFlushtags.rst

 Options
 =======

-`--groups`
+`--groups|-g`
-   Optional array of groups (specified as comma separated values) for which to flush tags.
+   Array of groups (specified as comma separated values) for which to flush tags.
 If no group is specified, caches of all groups are flushed.

 - Accept value: yes
 - Is value required: yes
 - Is multiple: no
+- Default: 'all'